alanyeung95/signal-processing-courses/notes.md

 3. evaluate kernel and its power spectrum
 4. apply filter kernel to data

+## taper function
+1. Hann vs Hamming vs Gauss

+- Hann and Hamming are similiar, but Hann will touch `0`.
+So Hamming may still have edge effect.
+- Gauss windows are narrower and will go quickier to `0`

 ## FIR vs IIR
 |   | FIR  |  IIR |
 |---|---|---|